Oakland Raiders' Biggest Remaining Offseason Question Marks

 How do the Raiders use an athletic freak with speed, tackling ability, size (6'4" 224 lbs) and coverage skills within the defense?

-Obi Melifonwu, the team's second-round pick, sees himself in Seattle Seahawks safety Kam Chancellor's mold, per San Jose Mercury News reporter Daniel Mano, but he's open to whatever the coaching staff has planned for him.
+Obi Melifonwu, the team's second-round pick, sees himself in Seattle Seahawks safety Kam Chancellor's mold, per San Jose Mercury News reporter Daniel Mano, but he's open to whatever the coaching staff has planned for him:

 "(The Raiders) know I’m a guy that can play a lot of different positions, so I’m just looking forward to seeing what position they actually have chosen for me to try out, and actually play.
 (My size) works to my advantage because there’s not a lot of times you see safeties or DBs this size and this length.
 I feel like my range and my length can help me cover bigger tight ends and bigger receivers."